blackbird-agency/hyva-splide-js/README.md

 The module simply loads SplideJS on all pages with at least one element in the DOM bearing the CSS class `splide`</br>
 (the class required by SplideJS).

-When the library has been loaded on the page, a custom event is launched, indicating that SplideJS is ready for use.
+When the library has been loaded on the page, a state stored in the [Alpine.store](https://alpinejs.dev/globals/alpine-store) is updated, indicating that SplideJS is ready for use.

+The state can also be used to force the library to be loaded at any time, here is an example using `forceLoad()`

 ## Installation